stefek99/wings-integration/README.md

 ## Security

-Please understand that this project is still a work in progress.
-Remember that you are dealing with real money and any issue can potentially lead to financial losses.
+This project is still a work in progress.
+Remember that you are dealing with real virtual money and any issue can potentially lead to financial losses.

-We strongly recommend to cover your integration and implementation of the crowdsale contract with tests.
+We strongly recommend for you to assure your integration and implementation of the crowdsale contract with tests.

 We take no responsibility for your implementation decisions and any security problem you might experience during integration.

-If you encounter any security issues or otherwise related issues, please, contact us by support or send us an email: [support@wings.ai](mailto:support@wings.ai), we have generous bounties, read more [here](https://blog.wings.ai).
+If you encounter any security issues or otherwise related issues, please, contact us via our [telegram chat](https://t.me/wingschat) or send us an email: [support@wings.ai](mailto:support@wings.ai), we have generous bounties, read more [here](https://blog.wings.ai).

 ## Help